My Creative Evolution

 Though unlined Moleskines are my tablet of choice today, Big Chief remains my unmistakable first love.

-At age nine, I put my tap shoes down and refused to ever again dress like a chicken or a can-can girl or any other torturous character in Joan's ensemble.
+At the age of nine, I put my tap shoes down and refused to ever again dress like a chicken or a can-can girl, or any other torturous character in Joan's ensemble.
 I can honestly say I hated dance.
 It's ironic since now I'd give away my nonexistent first-born child for the chance to compete on Dancing With the Stars.

 Age 7.
 My sister Julie and I choreographed a complex theatrical performance where we reenacted all commercials with singing parts.
-Back in the 70s, when the jingle graced every brand, there were many such commercials.
+Back in the 1970s, when the jingle was featured on every brand, there were many such commercials.

 Our stage was atop an outhouse at our cousin's cabin in the Rocky Mountains or on the roof of our family camper.
 It became a yearly ritual through which my parents were loving and patient enough to sit.
 And clap.
 And demand encores.
 God love them.

 Also , at Age 7, I discovered Dr. Seuss's books and genius.
-Though I had no idea at that time what anapestic tetrameter was, I recognized that the melodic cadence of Seuss's books created a pleasantly dichotomous feeling of relaxation and excitement inside me.
+Although I had no idea at the time what anapestic tetrameter was, I recognized that the melodic cadence of Seuss's books created a pleasantly dichotomous feeling of relaxation and excitement within me.

 Age 8.
 My best friend Gina and I created a worm farm out of one of my mom's terrariums.
-It got really interesting when we began dissecting the worms to "learn more about their inner anatomical functions."
-I list this as part of my creative evolution mostly because I think any person infatuated with terrariums has a pretty good creative spirit, not to mention that we had to be pretty creative to cut cross-sections of a worm with a butter knife.
+It got fascinating when we began dissecting the worms to "learn more about their inner anatomical functions."
+I list this as part of my creative evolution, mostly because I think any person infatuated with terrariums has a pretty good creative spirit.
+Not to mention that we had to be pretty creative to cut cross-sections of a worm with a butter knife.

 Age 9.
 I took the confirmation name Francis (for my favorite saint, St. Francis of Assisi).
 Our parish priest, Fr.
-Coleman, demanded I change the 'i' to an 'e' on my confirmation stole due to the fact that I am a girl.
-I refused while getting a little help from my dad in negotiating with Father.
+Coleman, demanded I change the 'i' to an 'e' on my confirmation stole because I am a girl.
+I refused, but with a bit of help from my dad, I was able to negotiate with Father.

 Needless to say, I proudly paraded down the aisle with my felt fabric sewn stole, donning the name FRANCIS.
 I'm certain my parents have since defined this moment as some fierce foreshadowing of my adult life.

-Also age 9.
-I was fascinated by Bob Ross and how easily he could create a landscape that entailed, mountains, streams, trees... and birds.
-I was equally frustrated by the fact that I could not easily replicate his landscapes despite the fact that he mades it look incredibly easy (birds or no birds).
+Also, at age 9, I was fascinated by Bob Ross and how effortlessly he could create landscapes that included mountains, streams, trees, and birds.
+I was equally frustrated by the fact that I could not easily replicate his landscapes, even though he made it look incredibly easy (birds or no birds).

-Final Age 9.
-My dad shared with me a conversation that affected my entire life.
-Little did I know that that conversation would become the premise of my first published book.
+At age 9, my dad shared a conversation with me that profoundly impacted my entire life.
+Little did I know that this conversation would serve as the foundation for my first published book.

 Age 10.
 Daily, I confiscated my mom's cassette tape player, locked myself in the hall bathroom, and sang to Helen Reddy and Mama Cass in the mirror (hairbrush mic and all).
-My favorite thing was to make up my own harmonies.
-This marked the very moment that "making my own kind of music" became a soul-imperative.
+My favorite thing was creating my own harmonies.
+This marked the very moment when "making my own kind of music" became a soul imperative.

 Also at age 10.
 I co-wrote my first song with my best friend, Gina.
 We wrote the music to guitar chords and titled it Love Is Like, with lyrics far more mature than our young, innocent years, including things like "waking in the morning" with that special someone.

-My Mom swears Gina and I spent more time bickering about what key it should be played in than ever actually performing the song.
-Gina and I still belt out a few lines of the song together on those far too-rare occasions when I'm home in Kansas City for a holiday or, God forbid, a funeral.
+My Mom swears that Gina and I spent more time bickering about which key it should be played in than actually performing the song.
+Gina and I still belt out a few lines of the music together on those far too-rare occasions when I'm home in Kansas City for a holiday or, God forbid, a funeral.

 Also at 10.
 I sang a rendition of Don Henley and Bernie Leadon’s Witchy Woman by replacing the 'w' of witchy with a 'b.'
 I chose to do this special interpretation in the form of a living room concert for a group of my parents' friends visiting our home for a fondue party.
 Living room concerts were thereafter forbidden anytime we had company.

 Age 10 again.
 I always liked the snowflake cut-out assignments we did in grade school as we neared the Christmas holiday.
-I also enjoyed doing my own art project of cutting half mushroom-like images out of varying colors of folded construction paper.
-I never understood why Ms. Shafer one day scooped up all my cut-outs, saying, "Not these again," and hurriedly threw the whole lot of them into the trash, anxiously uttering an emphatic "Jesus, Mary and Joseph" under her breath.
+I also enjoyed creating my own art project, which involved cutting out half-mushroom-like images from various colors of folded construction paper.
+I never understood why Ms. Shafer one day scooped up all my cut-outs, saying, "Not these again."
+I hurriedly threw the whole lot of them into the trash, anxiously uttering an emphatic "Jesus, Mary, and Joseph" under her breath.

 It was several years later that I realized that I'd been cutting out baskets full of multi-colored mini penises.
 I bet that little exercise could tell psychologists way more about me than a Rorschach blot test.

 Age 11.
 I think I experienced Stendhal syndrome when seeing the statue of the Sacred Heart at the top of the hill of the Mother Cabrini Shrine in Colorado, but I was likely just dizzy from running the whole way up the stairs.
-The same dizzying feeling happened again when I stepped foot into the Rothko Chapel for the first time in 2002, but I didn't run any stairs that day.
+The same dizzying feeling returned when I set foot in the Rothko Chapel for the first time in 2002, but I didn't run up any stairs that day.
 Entering the Rothko Chapel and dropping to one's knees isn't likely unique to me, but I'll never forget that feeling of weepy weakness while witnessing such beauty.

 One of my previous girlfriends thought I experienced Stendhal syndrome when seeing her naked body before my eyes for the first time, but we later realized I had food poisoning.